 If you're looking to upgrade your dessert, nothing pairs better with a rich doughnut than a refreshing scoop of ice cream.
 Cindy's Donuts & Ice Cream offers an array of doughy ringlets as well as the creamiest scoops.

 MINNESOTA: Flapdoodles Homemade Ice Cream in Rochester

 Flapdoodles' quaint shop clad with quirky wall quotes and rows of homemade flavors will lure you in whether you're cruising down Route 52 en route to Wisconsin or staying local.
 Fun fact: the shop is named after the founder's father's—who was an ice cream aficionado—first sailboat.

-Area 51 Ice Cream (Hernando, Mississippi)
+MISSISSIPPI: Area 51 Ice Cream in Hernando

-Betty Rae's Ice Cream (Kansas City, Missouri)
+MISSOURI: Betty Rae's Ice Cream in Kansas City

 Ice cream doesn't get more farm-to-table than this.
 Based in Lawrenceville, Princeton, and Hamilton Square, NJ, Halo Farm serves up antibiotic-free, hormone-free scoops with taste-tempting flavors like Amaretto with Toasted Almond, M&Ms and Peanuts and Strawberry chocolate chunk.
 We'll take two scoops, please!